 We’re all wondering it, so I asked it.
 How can you make money when you live in a car?

 Well the honest truth is… you don’t.
 Jordan saved up money before he went on the road so he has the freedom to go where he wants, when he wants, and only take on paid work that he really enjoys.

 Over the past year he’s worked on freelance shooting and editing projects and a few corporate video gigs.
-However, most of his time is spent working on passion projects, like the #ShotsOrShots drone challenge he and his friends complete every week on his Instagram, or the videos showcased on his Youtube channel, like this promo he made for the Summer Shadows Tour.
+However, most of his time is spent working on passion projects, like the #ShotsOrShots drone challenge he and his friends complete every week on his Instagram, or the videos showcased on his Youtube channel.

 On average, Jordan spends between $500 and $650 a month to live in his Prius, depending on how often he goes out for dinner and drinks with his friends.
 However, I noticed that health insurance wasn’t listed on his budget breakdown.
 Jordan may be different from most millennials in a lot of ways, but the cost of health insurance is still f*cking up his life like the rest of us.

 Instead of doctors, Jordan uses “peppers to absorb my toxins and crystals I bought on Ebay to provide healing energy.”
 He’s just kidding though.. kind of.

 “I use the kind that’s imaginary and I pay $700/year in penalties.
 I looked into buying healthcare and it would cost me $3000/year and not even begin covering me until I’ve spent something like $5000 out of pocket.
 On principal, I’d rather die.”